mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

     http://domain_name_or_IP/

-And if all has gone well, you should see a page that says:
+And if everything has gone well, you should see a page that says:

 > LocalSettings.php not found.